 The Traditional New Year Resolutions Norms

 At the beginning of each New Year, the norm is to make a list of strict personal or business goals.
 Along with these goals are decisive purposeful steps to help achieve them in the New Year.
 Some resolutions are accomplished, while some are abandoned halfway due to distractive busy lives.
 Subsequently, the next year gives you another chance to assess your plan to be a better person at home or at work.
 And inevitably this repeated scenario becomes a traditional New Year resolution yearly activity.
 Even when you reneged on your resolutions during the year, you console yourself that at least it’s your call, not some virus holding you to ransom.

 How Can You Make Healthy Safe Goals In 2021?

-The COVID-19 made long term plan difficult in 2020.
+The COVID-19 made the long-term plan difficult in 2020.
 In fact, many personal and business plans were disrupted due to the raging pandemic.
 Consequently, business shutdowns, job losses, money and food deprivations, and physical and mental health issues dominated 2020.
 Sadly, all of these concerns may possibly be carried over into 2021.
 As such, making it more difficult to think about goals.

 Additionally, COVID-19 has changed your direction.
 Also showed you that even the best of plans can go awry if something unexpected happens.
 Truthfully, the existence of a vaccine is unlikely to make your plans any clearer.
 What with the coronavirus new variants and infection surge thrown into the equation?
 The reality of a return to normalcy in 2021 is uncertain.
 This means setting long-term goals is harder if you don’t know what’s in store.

 Think short-term goals